ccwang002/ccwang002.github.io/content/blogs/2015-09/0927_seqtk.md

 $ seqtk fqchk myseq.fq[.gz]
 ```

 By default it sets `-q 20`.
 This quality threshold determines the threshold of counting a base as low or high quality, shown as `%low` and `%high` per read position.
+In the default case, quality score higher than 20 will be treated as high quality bases.

 ```text
 min_len: 10; max_len: 174; avg_len: 28.92; 37 distinct quality values